seanjaw/device_maintenance/README.md

 ### Bias In Data

-In our dataset, the majority of the results is not failure.
-We will choose to oversample because there are not enough data to train the model.
-We have to be careful to split the dataset first and then oversample because we do not want to duplicate observations from the train set into the test set.
-In addition, the observations are synthetic, which should be used for training, but are actually not the real results.
-If allowed, the model will overlearn and provide
+In our dataset, the majority of the results do not fail.
+As mentioned above, only about 0.1% of the classes are failures.
+Because we have a scarcity of data, we will choose to oversample on the failure to provide more data for modeling.
+We have to be careful to split the dataset first and then oversample because we do not want to duplicate observations from the train set into the test set to avoid overfitting or memorization of data points.

 ### ROC Curve

+The Receiver Operating Characteristic Curve compares the true positive rate versus the false positive rate.
+I have ran several models and plotted their ROC curve to determine which model provides the best combination of TPR and FPR based on the largest area under the curve (AUC).
+The XGBoost Model with an area of 0.92 provided the best result.

 <img width="398" alt="Screen Shot 2019-12-30 at 5 49 12 PM" src="https://user-images.githubusercontent.com/29358337/71607296-f0661a00-2b2c-11ea-9937-ecded3a7975a.png">

 ### Learning Curve

+The learning curve determines whether the models needs more samples to improve its score.
+The colored range surrounding the lines represents the amount of variance error.

 <img width="397" alt="Screen Shot 2019-12-30 at 5 50 21 PM" src="https://user-images.githubusercontent.com/29358337/71607309-04aa1700-2b2d-11ea-86e0-5e288f4dbe82.png">

-### Grid Search
+### Grid Search and Cross Validation

+To improve our model's score, we will perform a grid search to find the best combination of parameters.
+Cross validation is used to allow more data to be used for model to learn and decide the parameters.

 <img width="689" alt="Screen Shot 2019-12-31 at 3 30 40 PM" src="https://user-images.githubusercontent.com/29358337/71636285-9fb0f880-2be2-11ea-9069-df96f5f7f571.png">